cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 1. Navigate to **Health Log Analytics > Mapping > Source Type Structures**
 1. For each Source Type Structure, set the **Custom JS** Function using the scripts located in the cloned Git Project /servicenow folder (e.g., `source-type-structures-mariadb-error.js`)

-   >NOTE: Custom JS functions must be published to start working by clicking `Publish` after saving the form
+   >NOTE: Source Type Structures cannot be updated if stil in `Learning` mode.
+Make sure you have at least 100 log entries before proceeding.
+In addition, Custom JS functions must be published to start working by clicking `Publish` after saving the form.

 ## Configure your Source Type Structures Key/Value Mappings